menaaziz27/Zero-to-one/README.md

 - [x] Github api in user profile (render projects sections if the user has provided its github account url in edit form)
 - [] nativeLang is provided in user model but not in edit profile form
 - [] separate each file with its CSS file
-- [] smooth scrolling & change scrollbar color
+- [] smooth scrolling & change scrollbar color ans shape
 - [] forms user experince by providing them their old input if there was an error while redirecting
 - [] add validation to edit profile form
 - [] option to delete websites